 The court will either make a decision whether to rescind (cancel) the winding up order or not at the end of the hearing or set a date for a further hearing if they think that they need more evidence to make the decision.

-If the court decides not to rescind the winding up order, and you disagree with the decision, you may be able to appeal to the High Court.
+If the court decides not to rescind the winding up order, and you disagree with the decision, you may be able to appeal to the Chancery Division of the High Court.

 If you’ve received a winding up order, you may be able to have it cancelled.
 We’re happy to help guide you through this difficult process.
 Call us on 08000 746 757 for a free of charge, no obligation discussion or use the live chat function on your screen now.
 We’re always happy to help.